jasonsbarr/functional/docs/core/CreatingTypes.md

 Note that matching is exhaustively checked at runtime - you _must_ provide a case for _every_ possible variant.

+## Automatically-Created Methods

+When you create a type, the type representative object and variant instances automatically get the following methods:

+- Type representative
+    - ["is" + typeName](x) - predicate that takes a value, `x`, and checks if `x` is an instance of the type
+    - ["is" + variantName](x) - for each variant, checks if `x` is an instance of that particular variant
+- Variant instance
+    - ["is" + typeName]() - predicate that returns `true` because it is an instance of `typeName`
+    - ["is" + variantName]() - only for its variant, predicate that returns `true` because it is an instance of `variantName`
+    - valueOf() - returns the `value` property of the variant object
+    - inspect() - returns a string representation of the variant
+    - toString() - alias for `inspect`

 ## Creating a More Complex Type

 Let's say you want to create a type to represent an email address.
 Here's how you might do that: